skijit/notes/programming/dotnet/nuget.md

   - `<sourcePath>` specifies the folder-based package source to which the package will be added
   - [Options documentation](https://docs.microsoft.com/en-us/nuget/tools/cli-ref-add#options)
   - Example: `nuget add foo.nupkg -Source \\ricwebprd\newMarketNuGet`
+    - Note: if you run from git-bash, change your path delimeters: `nuget add foo.nupkg -Source //ricwebprd/newMarketNuGet`

 ## NuGet CLI and General Behavior
 - In most of nuget operations, aside from package install, probably the CLI is going to be the better bet.